Marco Verratti: 2019–2020: Domestic treble and European final

-2020–2022: Most Ligue 1 titles won
+2020–2023: Most Ligue 1 titles won and departure

 In the 2020–21 season with Paris Saint-Germain, Verratti reached the semi-finals of the UEFA Champions League, losing 4–1 on aggregate to Manchester City.
 In Ligue 1, PSG failed to retain the title as Lille were crowned champions.

 On 23 January 2022, Verratti scored two goals in a 4–0 league win over Reims.
 By doing so, he scored his first league goal since May 2017, and the first brace of his career.
 After a 1–1 draw against Lens on 23 April, PSG won Ligue 1 for the tenth time in its history, becoming the club with the highest number of championship titles in France, tied with Saint-Étienne.
 Verratti on his side won eight Ligue 1 titles with PSG, became the first player to achieve this feat.

 On 28 December 2022, it was announced that Verratti had extended his contract with Paris Saint-Germain until 30 June 2026.
+On 27 May 2023, Verratti won his ninth Ligue 1 title, updating his previous record.

+In August 2023, it was reported that Verratti was informed by newly appointed coach Luis Enrique that he would not be part of his plans for the next season.
+On 6 September, reports stated that he was excluded from the Champions League squad for the 2023–24 season.
+He eventually left Paris Saint-Germain after 11 years with 416 matches, as the player with the second-most matches at the club, only behind Jean-Marc Pilorget with 435.

+Al-Arabi

+On 13 September 2023, Verratti signed a three-year deal with Qatar Stars League club Al-Arabi, for a reported transfer fee of €45m.

+Al Duhail

+On 7 June 2025, it was confirmed that Verratti had signed for Al-Arabi's rivals, Al Duhail.